Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Data and License Management

 \subsection{Principal 2-bundles with adjusted connection}

 \paragraph{Čech groupoid.} Consider a surjective submersion $\sigma\colon Y\rightarrow M$, which defines the \uline{Čech groupoid}

-This groupoid trivially extends to higher groupoids with trivial $n$-morphisms for $n\geq 2$.
-For most purposes, one can restrict $Y$ to be an ordinary cover given in terms of open subsets of $\IR^n$.
+This groupoid trivially extends to a higher Lie $n$-groupoid with trivial $k$-morphisms for $k\geq 2$.
+For most purposes, one may restrict $Y$ to be an ordinary cover given in terms of open subsets of $\IR^n$.
 In certain cases, it is more convenient to replace the Čech groupoid by a more general, higher groupoid giving rise to hypercovers, cf.~e.g.~\cite{Aldrovandi:0808.3627}.

 \paragraph{Cocycle description.} The cocycles of a higher principal bundle with higher structure group $\scG$ subordinate to the submersion $\sigma$ are then given by a higher functor from $\check\scC(Y\rightarrow M)$ to the one-object groupoid $\sfB\scG$ whose (higher) category of morphisms is $\scG$.
 These cocycles can be differentially refined to allow for a connection~\cite{Jurco:2014mva}.